Ask a question, request a quote or check recovery status. Call us.

 Can you perform remote data recovery on my RAID system?

-In a smaller percentage of cases, remote RAID data recovery is possible.
+In a smaller percentage of cases with RAID systems, remote RAID data recovery is possible.
 But after over 30 years of experience recovering data from RAID servers, it pains us to admit that these kind of failures are rare, and are only in cases where there has been no physical damage.
 In cases where there is data loss due to mechanical or physical failure, we recover data in our certified clean room lab.

 How much does RAID recovery typically cost?